-The Doctor’s Tonic was renamed The Old Familiar for filming, while The Cork, in Howardsgate, became The Famous Cock.
-The Cork has since been renamed The Two Willows.
+The Doctor's Tonic in Church Road opposite the Sainsbury's superstore was renamed The Old Familiar for filming, while the nearby The Cork, in Howardsgate, became The Famous Cock.
+The Cork pub has since been renamed The Two Willows.

 The action then moves to Letchworth where Wendy's shop is The Good Companions and The Three Magnets is The Trusty Servant.

 The Colonnade pub doubles as The Two Headed Dog and the Broadway Cinema is The Mermaid, the eighth pub along Newton Haven's Golden Mile.

 The Beehive in the film is really the Thai Garden Restaurant, while The Arena Tavern is The King's Head.
 Letchworth Railway Station was converted into The Hole in the Wall for filming and The World's End is in fact The Gardener's Arms.